mwyau/python-election-monte-carlo/README.md

 $ pip install pollster

 $ python election-monte-carlo.py
-Hillary Clinton has a 93.408% chance to win.
+Hillary Clinton has a 94.905% chance to win.
+Median of Hillary Clinton's electoral votes: 311 Median of Donald Trump's electoral votes: 227
 ```

 - The standard deviation of each poll is calculated using the sample size.